AA/PPS 02.02.02 - Small Class Report

 Organized classes subject to these standards include all classes whose primary type of instruction is lecture (instruction type 1), laboratory (instruction type 2), or seminar (instruction type 4).
 Classes categorized as independent study, thesis, practicum, clinical, internship, student teaching, and dissertation courses are exempt from small class standards and are not included in the small class reporting requirements.

 The following eight explanations qualify as justifications for small classes.
 Only these justifications are acceptable.

-Each program chair/department chair/school director will provide the justification code using the Small Class Report.Net tool with the explanations delineated in paragraph 5 of this PPS.
+Each program chair, department chair, and school director will provide the justification code using the Small Class Report .Net tool with the explanations delineated in Section 03.01.
 Previously identified stacked courses should be removed from the report.
 Once justifications are submitted, an email will be sent to college deans for approval.